jfqdev/travelAgency/README.md

 ---

 It also includes an administrator website that requires to log in.
-Authentication and authorization after login are handle using JWT.
+Authentication and authorization after login are handled using JWT.
 This section is in charge of :
 - Content Management
 - Receiving and handling forms and subscriptions